iriri/minimal-c/README.md

 argument, saving a lot of typing and giving us much more type safety as we are no longer casting everything.
 Performance is similar between the two versions.
 See `slice_test.c` for information about usage.

+## minimal/ringbuf (GNU99)
+A bounded concurrent MPMC queue in 99 lines.
+Uses GNU extensions in the same manner as the GNU99 version of `slice.h`.
+Push returns false if the queue is now full and pop returns false if queue is currently empty.
+If pushed to when full, the oldest element is overwritten.
+Not at all well tested.
+Not really designed to be used for synchronization but it's possible to spin on trypush and pop if you really want to (e.g. to ensure determinism for testing).
+See `ringbuf_test.h` for information about usage.